jobingmail/WebApiTester/README.md

 # WebApiTester
-this is httpclient software for CRUD operations on QuotesWebApi
+this is httpclient software for CRUD operations on QuotesWebApi written in Dot.Net Core 3.1

 https://webapi.website.in/api/[controller]